erasme/rectoverso/README.md

 - [download](https://www.raspberrypi.org/downloads/raspberry-pi-os/) the last version of ***raspbian OS***.
 - Install it on a micro-SD card which will be used in the *pi*.
-- Turn on your raspberry (while its SD card is in) and follow the instructions (choose the language, keyboard, install the last updates...)
+- Turn on your raspberry (while its SD card is in) and follow the instructions (choose the language, keyboard, Wi-Fi network, install the last updates...)

 ***Tips*** :

 - You can choose whatever version of raspbian you want.
-The *Lite* may be a bit... light and require additional actions.
+The *Lite* may be a bit... too light and require additional actions while the desktop version has all you need (although do not take the one with all recommended software).
 - Create a disk image on the SD Card using a common software like *gnome-disk-utility* (on Ubuntu, type `sudo apt install gnome-disk-utility` to install it and `gnome-disks` to start it)

 #### Minor tweaks